lliehu/reactive-l10n-test-vuejs/vuejs-reactive-i18n-test/README.md

 * Detect language change in navigator.language?
 * Put translations somewhere else.
 * Reactive retranslation when translation source changes.
+* Test select component.
+There are usually some kind of problems with them.

 ## Project setup
 ```